Julian22222/PRACTICE/Next_and_NestJS/README_NEST.md

 }
 ```

-- This way We are telling Nest JS wow to behave in these occasions (when id is not correct, etc.)
+- This way we are telling Nest JS how to behave in these occasions (when id is not correct, etc.)
 - if we don't use "try-catch" block, to catch the error --> by default Nest JS will respond as:

 ```JS